It is a component that turns on and off frequently and moves air away from the condenser.

-You can also measure the temperature with a thermometer, HVAC technicians often use infrared temperature guns that can read the temperature without ever touching the condensing fan motor but a standard thermometer will also work.
+HVAC technicians often use infrared temperature guns to read the temperature without ever touching the condensing fan motor, but a standard thermometer will also work.

 Every condensing fan motor has a temperature it can safely operate at.
-This operating temperature is written on the side of the motor name tag which also has all the information about the motor.
+This operating temperature is usually labeled on the side of the motor tag, which also has all the information about the motor.

 Most motors run around 70 degrees Celsius or 150 degrees Fahrenheit.

-Be sure the unit is off when removing any screws.
-HVAC technicians pull the disconnect or turn power off at the breaker to the unit before doing any work.
-No one wants a unit to kick on spinning the blades while they are working on it.
+Also, before working on a unit, be sure it is off when removing any screws.
+HVAC technicians pull the disconnect or turn the power off at the breaker to the unit before doing any work.
+No one wants a unit to kick on, spinning the blades while they are working on it.

-After checking the temperature it should be within the specified temperature range of the motor.
-If it is not then more than likely the motor is bad or something is causing it to over amp.
-Usual causes of an over-amping condensing fan motor is when it has the wrong start run capacitor or wrong fan blade.
-If no work has been done to it lately most likely the motor has gone bad.
+If the temperature is too high, the motor may be bad, or something is causing it to over-amp.
+The usual cause of an over-amping condensing fan motor is when it has a failed start run capacitor or wrong fan blade position.
+If no work has been done to it lately, most likely the start run capacitor has failed or the motor has gone bad.

 Replacing a condensing fan motor is fairly simple and can save you a lot of money for the DIY (Do it yourself) type of person.
-An HVAC company will charge around 400 to 500 dollars maybe more to come out and fix it for you.
-While buying a new motor yourself runs 60 to 150 dollars.
+An HVAC company will charge roughly 400-500 dollars, maybe more, to come out and fix it for you.
+While buying a new motor yourself costs roughly 60-150 dollars.

-Of course, care has to be taking, if a motor or start run capacitor is wired wrong then it can burn up a motor and cost more money.
-If you have wired up a wall socket, roof fan, or other electrical house hold items more then likely it will not be a difficult job.
+Of course, care has to be taken; if a motor or start run capacitor is wired wrong, then it can burn up a motor and cost more money.
+If you have wired up a wall socket, roof fan, or other electrical household items, more than likely, it will not be a difficult job.